-- The fireplace must not be altered.
-Cutting any sheet metal parts of the fireplace in which the fireplace insert is to be installed is prohibited per ANSI Z21.88 except that the damper may be removed to accommodate a directconnect starter pipe or chimney liner, - External trim pieces which do not affect the operation of the fireplace may be removed providing they can be stored on or within the fireplace for reassembly if the insert is removed. - The permanent metal warning label provided in the component pack must be attached to the back of the fireplace, with screws or nails, stating that the fireplace may have been altered to accommodate the insert. and must be returned to original condition for use as a conventional fireplace.
-Figure 36.2. - If the hearth extension is lower than the fireplace opening, the portion of the insert extending onto the hearth must be supported. - Manufacturer designed adjustable support kit can be ordered from your dealer. - Final approval of this installation type is contingent upon the authority having jurisdiction.
+- The fireplace must not be altered, except that the damper may be removed to accommodate a direct-connect starter pipe or chimney liner, - External trim pieces which do not affect the operation of the fireplace may be removed providing they can be stored on or within the fireplace for reassembly if the insert is removed. - The permanent metal warning label provided in the component pack must be attached to the back of the fireplace, with screws or nails, stating that the fireplace may have been altered to accommodate the insert, and must be returned to original condition for use as a conventional fireplace.
+Figure 38.2. - Manufacturer designed adjustable support kit can be ordered from your dealer. - Final approval of this installation type is contingent upon the authority having jurisdiction.

-THIS FIREPLACE MAY HAVE BEEN ALTERED TO ACCOMMODATE AN INSERT.
-IT MUST BE RETURNED TO ITS ORIGINAL CONDITION BEFORE USE AS A SOLID FUEL BURNING FIREPLACE.
-250-2061 when installing venting system.
+THIS FIREPLACE MAY HAVE BEEN ALTERED

+TO ACCOMMODATE AN INSERT.
+IT MUST BE

+RETURNED TO ITS ORIGINAL CONDITION

+BEFORE USE AS A SOLID FUEL BURNING

+FIREPLACE.

+250-2061

-I. Zero-Clearance Fireplace
+I. Factory-Built Sold Fuel Fireplace